• Skip to primary navigation

 Close up on italian ricotta cookies with lemon zest next to a plate

 These cookies are like little soft pillowy cakes that melt in your mouth.
 Traditional recipes don’t use any butter but I added it in here to help with the texture.
 They are topped with a light vanilla glaze and with either sprinkles or lemon zest.
-They are perfect to add to a holiday cookie gift box!

 Why you should make these cookies